hoppet-code/hoppet/README.md

 An equivalent program based on the streamlined interface is given as tabulation_example_streamlined.

-Compiling f77 example programs (examples_f77) using g77 is a little trickier because of the need to include the correct f95 libraries.
+Some users may prefer a pure f77 interface.
+Corresponding examples are to be found in examples_f77/.
 Look inside the suppplied Makefile and if need be edit it manually.

      cd ../example_f77
      # <edit the Makefile directly>
      # compile
      make tabulation_example
-     # run the program should give output identical to that from
+     # run the program.
+Should give output identical to that from
      # example_f90/tabulation_example
      ./tabulation_example